The Worx TriVac WG509 is a 3-in-1 blower/vacuum/mulcher delivering 350 CFM at 210 MPH. It features a 12-amp motor. (Read full specs)

 The following charts are provided to give you an idea how the key specs of the Worx TriVac WG509 compare with similar leaf blowers.

-- Forced air exiting this blower has been clocked at a max speed of 210 MPH.
-This puts the TriVac WG509 ahead of the pack as far as air speed is concerned in electric handheld blowers.
+- Air exiting this blower's nozzle can reach speeds of 210 MPH, marking it as considerably swifter than most electric handheld blowers.
 If you wish to benefit from air expelled at the fastest possible speed, the Craftsman CMEBL7000 and its 260 MPH could be an option to consider.

-- Its max air volume rating (350 cubic feet per minute) means it is really not the biggest air producer of electric handheld blowers.
-For the highest air volume, you may want to have a look at the CAT DG651, which boasts with 800 CFM.
+- With an airflow capacity of 350 CFM (Cubic Feet per Minute), the Worx TriVac WG509 falls towards the lower spectrum among electric handheld blowers.
+For the highest air volume, you may want to have a look at the EGO LBX1000, which boasts with 1000 CFM.

 Price comparison

-As you can see from this interactive chart, when compared to other blower vacs, the Worx TriVac WG509 is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other blower vacs, the Worx TriVac WG509 is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget blower.